st3v3nmw/fanaka/between-the-lines.rst

 Reading between the lines
 =========================

-..  rubric:: Practise looking more depply, from what people say to what they really need.
+..  rubric:: Practise looking more deeply, from what people say to what they really need.

 You probably realise that throughout life, what people communicate shouldn't only be taken at face-value.
 Learning to identify what really matters from what they say matters is a valuable skill.